Deborah Petch MA

 “Being a practicing artist is vital to me as it is an expression and an exploration into what makes us human and what it is to be alive.
 To be authentic to oneself is paramount and is essential to secure meaning, value, vitality and purpose into existence.
 I am a multi-sensory artist who questions how conscious thought is constructed and the implications of the unconscious, how we live in and experience time and reality.
 I aim to express my research on existential phenomenology and embodied experience in a visual form, in order to deepen my understanding of these complex ideas in order to make sense of the world we live in.
 Art allows me space and time to breathe, feel, touch, see, experience and think visually.”

-Deborah attained a Fine Art Masters Degree with merit at University of Chichester in September 2015.
+Deborah attained a Fine Art Masters Degree at University of Chichester in September 2015.

 ‘Science tells us we are merely beasts, but we don’t feel like that.
 We feel like angels trapped inside the bodies of beasts, forever craving transcendence.’
 (Ramachandran, 2012, p291)